-These questions will help you gain a further insight into the nature of business opportunity you intend pursuing.
-In my experiences, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).
+These questions will help you gain further insight into the nature of the business opportunities you intend to pursue.
+In my experience, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).

-After finishing the market research and profit research, if you are sure it is a very good choice for you to start your own paper roll manufacture factory, then you are ready to go.
+After finishing the market research and profit research, if you are sure it is a very good choice to start your own paper roll manufacturing factory, then you are ready to go.

 3. Get a Location

 Now that things are beginning to take shape, your next assignment would be to locate a good environment where your paper roll factory would be located.
 You might want to get a realtor involved since they are experts and have adequate information per time on the properties available for sale or lease.
 Be sure that you locate your plant in a non-residential area.
-This is so because you do not want to disturb the peace of the neighborhood with noisy machines and what have you.
-In fact, there are certain laws in different countries prohibiting the manufacturing companies from locating their businesses in the residential area.
+This is so because you do not want to disturb the neighborhood’s peace with noisy machines and what have you.
+In fact, there are specific laws in different countries prohibiting manufacturing companies from locating their businesses in residential areas.

 4. Equip Your Factory

-The next thing you would want to do now is to begin to acquire the necessary equipment with the resources you have gathered.
+The next thing you would want to do now is acquire the necessary equipment with the resources you have gathered.
 Some of the machines needed to get you started include the following:

-- Five machines for slitting and rewinding the paper rolls.
-For a medium-sized factory, you will need at least five machines.
+- Five slitting machines: for a medium-sized factory, you will need at least five machines.
 Prices range from US $10,000 to $30,000 each.

-- Of course, you will need the various raw materials (jumbo rolls, packing material, etc.).
+- Of course, you will need the various raw materials and accessories (jumbo rolls, packing material, etc.).

 If you carefully shop around, you should be able to get the machines above at very affordable prices, but if you’re short on startup capital, you can get them second-hand.
 Then, once you get started, you can gradually move towards importing new machines.
 Regardless, always make sure that your equipment is of high quality, as substandard equipment will not only affect the quality of your products, but the cost of repairing and maintaining inferior machines will eat into your operating capital and may eventually cripple your business.

 It is strongly advised that you find two or three reliable suppliers for each raw material you will need.
-If you have only one supplier and that supplier runs out of materials or stops production for some reason (e.g. fire, weather, mechanical breakdowns), your manufacturing will come to a screeching halt, which means you will fail to deliver to your customers and lose huge amounts of business.
-If you cannot source your supplies locally, then try to import them from overseas.
+If you have only one supplier and that supplier runs out of materials or stops production for some reason (e.g., fire, weather, mechanical breakdowns), your manufacturing will come to a screeching halt, which means you will fail to deliver to your customers and lose huge amounts of business.
+If you cannot source your supplies locally, try importing them overseas.